China fund takes control of Spanish football TV rights giant

 Apart from sports, it has produced films such as Midnight in Paris and other Woody Allen movies, and television series including The Young Pope starring Jude Law.

+"As Chinese incomes grow there will be increased demand for entertainment content and Chinese companies will be well placed to present that content in such a way that it maximises the appeal of the content to Chinese viewers."

+For Tony Ma, head of Orient Hontai, the deal "will not only allow us to introduce advanced audiovisual production technology in China, but also open up new perspectives for exchange and cooperation between China, Spain and Latin America in the fields of content, culture, sports."

-The president of the group Jaume Roures, based in Barcelona, is an influential media man in Spain.
+The president and co-founder of Mediapro Jaume Roures is an influential media man in Spain.

-Fervently pro-independence, he is thought to be close to Catalan separatist leaders.

 British advertising giant WPP owns the remaining 22.5 percent.